Eurovision Young Musicians 2002: Broadcasting

 The 20th anniversary competition was transmitted live over the Eurovision Network by 11 out of the 27 broadcasters in 23 countries.
 Belgium, Iceland and Malta broadcast the contest (the latter two for the first time), in addition to the competing countries.
+Known details on the broadcasts in each country, including the specific broadcasting stations and commentators are shown in the tables below.